emmajanedrews/base-template/_posts/2018-01-25-ashley-bitterroot-mcgregor-properties-2017-recap.md

 {% include youtube.html %}

 Ashley saw a big jump in vacant land sales, Bitterroot saw a big jump in residential home sales, and McGregor stayed pretty flat with four total residential sales.
-There are 15 vacant land lots in these three areas total, with nine of them being in McGregor.&nbsp;
+There are 15 vacant land lots in these three areas total, with nine of them being in McGregor.